-Hearty, delicious and easy to make these eggplant boats are a tasty (and fun) addition to your weekly meal plan.
+Hearty, delicious and easy to make these eggplant parmesan boats are a tasty and fun addition to your weekly meal plan.
+Made from a few simple ingredients, you can feel good serving this healthy recipe to your family.

-Unlike traditional eggplant parmesan, I oven-baked this recipe keeping it lighter than the traditional version.
-Also, I quartered the eggplant versus slicing it, giving it a meatier quality that I absolutely love.
-Fill the boats with your favorite red sauce and mozzarella cheese and this recipe is a total winner.
+Unlike most eggplant parmesan recipes, this version is oven baked.
+Making it lighter and healthier than its fried counterpart.
+For this recipe, I quartered the eggplant versus slicing it, giving it a meatier quality that I absolutely love.
+Fill the eggplant parmesan boats with my quick red sauce, mozzarella cheese, and fresh basil for a delicious homemade meal.

 Eggplant Parmesan Boats